openstack/magnum/doc/source/dev/api_microversion.rst

   previously unspecified error code is the 400, 403, 404 and 415 cases.
-This is considered OK to return even if previously unspecified in the code since it's implied given keystone authentication can fail with a 403 and API validation can fail with a 400 for invalid json request body.
+This is considered OK to return even if previously unspecified in the code since it's implied given keystone authentication can fail with a 403 and API validation can fail with a 400 for invalid JSON request body.
 Request to url/resource that does not exist always fails with 404.
 Invalid content types are handled before API methods are called which results in a 415.